josiearcuri/Cutoffs/README.md

 # Cutoffs
-A library for simulating channel centerline migration that accounts for nonlocal effects from cutoff, and analyzing resulting cutoff distributions.
+A library for simulating channel centerline migration that accounts for nonlocal effects from meander bend cutoffs, and tests resulting cutoff distributions for spatiotemporal patterns.

 ## HKplus